zikozee/microservices_start/api-gateway/README.md

 ## Adding Global Filters
 - that is anything we do here is inherited by every filter
-- see samplein logging -> LoggingFilter
+- see sample in logging -> LoggingFilter

+## Modifying response body through Route Filters
+- see currency-conversion-feign
+- how the response was re-written using ReWriteFunction
+- Both as a direct implementation and using a Custom class